lukavicius/advsim/ReadMe.md

-This repository contains the code for Assignment 1 for the course *EPA133A Advance Simulation*.
-In this assignment we developed two algorithms to process Bangladesh's infrastructure data from World Bank:
+This repository contains the code and report for Assignment 1 for the course *EPA133A Advance Simulation*.
+In this assignment we identified data quality issues and developed two algorithms to process Bangladesh's infrastructure data from World Bank:

 * one to fix road data quality issues
 * one to fix bridge data quality issues